***Events for New Year’s in Paris 2021 have been cancelled with fireworks banned in the city and concerts cancelled.***

 HOURS: 11 a.m. – 10 p.m. (exhibition areas close at 9 p.m.)

 If you enjoy modern and contemporary art, Centre Pompidou is the place for you.
-Because it is closed on Tuesdays, expect more crowds than usual on New Year’s Day and on December 30.
+Because it is closed on Tuesdays, you’ll want to plan your visit around that.

 The exterior of the building is popular for photos with the exterior escalators and colorful tubes surrounding them.
 If art isn’t really your thing, it may be worth it to walk by, but you probably won’t enjoy this museum so much.